 “The trial of Erick Kabendera is a travesty as the charges brought against him are politically motivated.
 The charges must be dropped and Kabendera immediately and unconditionally released.
 He must not be put through one more day of this judicial charade brought against him solely for doing his job.

 “Kabendera is a well-respected journalist whose investigations have shed light on the workings of Tanzania’s government both at home and abroad.
 The outrageous fabricated charges against him show the intolerance of the Tanzanian authorities to any criticism.”

-Investigative journalist Erick Kabendera was on 5 August charged with three unbailable offences - leading organized crime, failure to pay tax amounting to TSh 173m ($75,000), and money laundering - that he allegedly committed between January 2015 and July 2019 in Dar es Salaam.
+Investigative journalist Erick Kabendera was on 5 August charged with three offences - leading organized crime, failure to pay tax amounting to TSh 173m ($75,000), and money laundering - that he allegedly committed between January 2015 and July 2019 in Dar es Salaam.
+He has been denied bail.
 His lawyer told Amnesty International that he had also been interviewed on an offence of sedition but was not formally charged for that.